pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ### Installation

-A little intro about the installation.
+A little intro about the installation:

 ```
 $ git clone https://github.com/pascalkrautm/002---Audio-News-Podcast-Generator.git